Please "like" and "share" this page and the individual pages you visit here.

 What I hope I have demonstrated here is that when (not if) this Rex Mundi, this global potentate as cruel as Haman, arises it is completely reasonable and likely that many of the elders of Medīnat Yisrā'el (the nation of Israel) as well as many Orthodox and non-Orthodox religious leaders of the Jews, as well as a majority of Christians, Muslims, Hindus, Sikhs, Buddhists, Jains, Atheists, etc. will accept him as global potentate.
 Whatever they deem as authority, whether human wisdom, their Scriptures and traditions, his good deeds, or whatever the conditions that are fast developing, a well learned charismatic leader, with or without prior Globalist backing and grooming, could easily deceive the whole world.
 In the 1930's the German people felt humiliated.
 Their economy was in shambles and they were longing for a deliverer.
 As the world continues to stumble this sense of uncertainty is rising and the people are ripe for such a leader.

-One group is preparing a terrifying alternative to Global Sharia.
+The Western Globalist are preparing a terrifying alternative to Global Sharia.
 The biblical prophecies are written in such a way that their success would also be harmonious with the prophecies.
-Either of these futures is very possible and either would fit the biblical prophecies.
+It apears most likely to me that the coming despot will arise from the now emerging Global Union of States than from the Islamic Ummah.
+There is indeed some evident that the Muslims will join us in opposing Globalism.
+Nonethelessless, either of these futures is very possible and either would fit the biblical prophecies well.

 May Melech HaMashiach ben David come soon and lead us all to freedom!